pm489/bikes/README.md

   cd server
   node app.js
 ```
 should be up and running locally.
+You can hit it on port 3000.

 If you want to run tests for the server you will need [mocha](http://mochajs.org/) and [nock](https://github.com/pgte/nock)